ocattau/ocattau/_posts/2018-10-08-R-plans-Bioanalyzer-results.md

 category: bairdi
 tags: [R, Bioanalyzer]
 ---
 Today I discussed with Sam about how to use R for making a better master file.
 We identified some short term and long term goals for me to work on (and get help with via GitHub Issues).
-I also ran the Bioanalyzer on Test3 (from when lyophilizer was used and when ), and four samples that I extracted last Friday using (wihtout
+I also ran the Bioanalyzer on Test3 (from when lyophilizer was used and using Tri-reagent ), and four samples that I extracted last Friday using (wihtout lyophilizer, with Tri-reagent).
+The Bioanalyzer didn't run great because the ladder and the markers didn't show up... will have to re-run.

 # R code goals
 Long-term: